-The Kaskaskia sequence (Fig. 1) in the central midcontinent region includes strata ranging in age from Middle Devonian (Late Eifelian: Hilpman, 1969a, b; Klapper and Barrick, 1983; Bunker and others, 1985) to late Middle Mississippian (Meramecian).
+The Kaskaskia Sequence (text fig. 1) in the central midcontinent region includes strata ranging in age from Middle Devonian (Late Eifelian: Hilpman, 1969; Klapper and Barrick, 1983; Bunker et al., 1985) to late Middle Mississippian (Meramecian).
 The structural framework influencing early Kaskaskia deposition in this region was largely inherited, with some variations, from that which developed during the late Tippecanoe.

 Devonian.
 Collinson and James (1969) considered the Middle Devonian rocks of eastern Iowa and northwestern Illinois to be the southeasternmost transgressive deposits of a vast seaway that extended northwestward into western Canada.
-Recent biostratigraphic (Klapper and Barrick, 1983) and lithostratigraphic (Bunker and others, 1983, 1985; Witzke and Bunker, 1984) interpretations of the Middle Devonian rocks in north-central Iowa and south-central Minnesota indicate that open-marine carbonate environments (Spillville Formation) characterized this region during the Late Eifelian.
-These Eifelian units are physically separated from correlative, restricted-marine, carbonate units (Otis Formation) in the East-Central Iowa Basin area (Bunker and others, 1983, 1985) by a paleoescarpment of Silurian carbonate strata in the northern part of the East-Central Iowa Basin.
-Upper Eifelian rocks are absent elsewhere across central Iowa, although probable upper Eifelian strata are present in the North Kansas Basin area (Hilpman, 1969b).
-In general, southward-transgressing seas expanded into the central midcontinent area during the Late Eifelian and reoccupied the two major Tippecanoe basinal areas.
-However, there was apparently no direct Late Eifelian seaway connection between the North Kansas and East-Central Iowa Basins across central Iowa.
-The Nebraska Sag probably served as a seaway connection between the Williston and the North Kansas Basins during the Middle Devonian onlap.
-Seaway connections may have been established around the northern flank of the Sioux Ridge with the East-Central Iowa and Williston Basins.
+Recent biostratigraphic (Klapper and Barrick, 1983) and lithostratigraphic (Bunker et al., 1983, 1985; Witzke and Bunker, 1984) interpretations of the Middle Devonian rocks in north-central Iowa and south-central Minnesota indicate that open-marine carbonate environments (Spillville Fm) characterized this region during the Late Eifelian.
+These Eifelian units are physically separated from correlative restricted-marine carbonate units (Otis Fm) in the East-Central Iowa Basin area (Bunker et al., 1983, 1985) by a paleoescarpment of Silurian carbonate strata in the northern part of the East-Central Iowa Basin.
+Upper Eifelian rocks are absent elsewhere across central Iowa, although probable upper Eifelian strata are present in the North Kansas Basin area (Hilpman, 1969).
+In general, southward transgressing seas expanded into the central midcontinent area during the Late Eifelian and reoccupied the two major Tippecanoe basinal areas.
+However, there was apparently no direct Late Eifelian seaway connection between the North Kansas and East-Central Iowa basins across central Iowa.
+The Nebraska Sag probably served as a seaway connection between the Williston and the North Kansas basins during the Middle Devonian onlap.
+Seaway connections may have been established around the northern flank of the Sioux Ridge with the East-Central

+Iowa and Williston basins.
 Biogeographic similarities between basal Middle Devonian rocks in northeastern Iowa and eastern Wisconsin (Klapper and Barrick, 1983) suggest that seaway connections with the Michigan Basin were also probably established across the area of the Wisconsin Arch.
-However, extensive post-Devonian erosion has removed Devonian strata from the Transcontinental and Wisconsin Arches, obscuring physical relationships.
+However, extensive post-Devonian erosion has removed Devonian strata from the Transcontinental and Wisconsin arches, obscuring physical relationships.

-Successive expansion of the Middle Devonian seaway, into the central midcontinent region, is recorded by a series of transgressive-regressive depositional cycles (Witzke and Bunker, 1984), which are similar in timing to those noted in Manitoba (Norris and others, 1982), and complimentary to those noted across Euramerica (Johnson and others, 1985).
-The first cycle, as noted, spread Late Eifelian carbonate (Spillville-Otis formations) environments across portions of the East-Central Iowa and North Kansas Basins.
-The upper regressive part of this cycle (Wapsipinicon Formation) is characterized by an extensive carbonate and gypsum-anhydrite evaporite sequence (Dorheim and Campbell, 1958; Sendlein, 1964, 1968, 1972), which is preserved in the subsurface of south-central and southeastern Iowa.
-Brecciated carbonates, textures primarily developed by evaporite solution collapse, characterize this interval in the outcrop area of eastern and northeastern Iowa (Norton, 1920; Bunker and others, 1983, 1985).
+Successive expansion of the Middle Devonian seaway, into the central midcontinent region, is recorded by a series of trangressive-regressive depositional cycles (Witzke and Bunker, 1984; Witzke et al., 1985), which are similar in timing to those noted in Manitoba (Norris et al., 1982), and complementary to those noted across Euramerica (Johnson et al., 1985).
+The first cycle, as noted, spread Late Eifelian carbonate (Spillville-Otis Fms) environments across portions of the East-Central Iowa and North Kansas basins.
+The upper regressive part of this cycle (Wapsipinicon Fm) is characterized by an extensive carbonate and gypsum-anhydrite evaporite sequence (Dorheim and Campbell, 1958; Sendlein, 1964, 1968, 1972) which is preserved in the subsurface of south-central and southeastern Iowa.
+Brecciated carbonates, textures primarily developed by evaporite solution collapse, characterize this interval in the outcrop area of eastern and northeastern Iowa (Norton, 1920; Bunker et al., 1983, 1985).